 The Seminary payment policy states that payment for the entire semester is expected at time of registration.
-All payments will be accepted through FACTS, via E-Cashier, during each registration period.
+All payments will be accepted through Nelnet via E-Cashier, during each registration period.
 Payments may be made with check (ACH) or credit/debit card.
-FACTS will accept Visa, MasterCard, American Express, and Discover credit cards and bank debit cards.
+Nelnet will accept Visa, MasterCard, American Express, and Discover credit cards and bank debit cards.
 Cash, checks, Visa, MasterCard, American Express, and Discover will be accepted for full payments made in the business office.
 There is a 2.75% convenience fee charged for each payment when using a debit or credit card.
-If full payment cannot be made for a regular semester, students will have the opportunity to budget their payments by setting up through FACTS a five-month payment plan for the current registration.
-A modified FACTS plan is required for all DMin students (see DMin Handbook for details).
+If full payment cannot be made for a regular semester, students will have the opportunity to budget their payments by setting up through Nelnet a five-month payment plan for the current registration.

-FACTS will electronically draft the appropriate bank account for payment on the fifth of each month.
-An enrollment fee of \$25.00 for the semester contract will be charged to budget payments through the FACTS Tuition Management system.
-Through the MyFACTS account, students will have the ability to check on the status of their account, the schedule of payments to be made, a listing of those payments already made, and a complete listing of all activity.
+Nelnet will electronically draft the appropriate bank account for payment on the 5th or 20th of each month.
+An enrollment fee of \$25.00 for the semester contract will be charged to budget payments through the Nelnet payment plan system.
 Be advised that a hold will be placed on a student's SonisWeb account if a payment is returned for any reason.